 CP Foods Singapore resumes imports from Thai factory affected by COVID-19

-SINGAPORE: Charoen Pokphand (CP) Foods Singapore said on Tuesday (Jun 1) it has resumed imports from its Saraburi factory in Thailand, where there has been an outbreak of COVID-19 among hundreds of workers.
+SINGAPORE: Charoen Pokphand (CP) Foods Singapore has resumed imports from its Saraburi factory in Thailand, where there has been an outbreak of COVID-19 among hundreds of workers.

-CP Foods said this in a revised statement to CNA, one day after it announcing that it had halted imports from the affected factory.
+CP Foods said in a revised statement to CNA on Tuesday that it had resumed imports from the Saraburi factory, one day after it announcing that it had halted imports from the plant.

 "CP Foods Singapore continues to import chicken meat from all Charoen Pokphand Foods factories in Thailand, including Saraburi’s plant, as all products have been cleared by Singapore Food Agency to be safe for consumption," it said in the revised statement on Tuesday.